MAST30034-AppliedDataScience/project-2-group-buy-now-pay-later-industry-project-44/README.md

    - Python 3.10+
    - Install dependencies: `pip install -r requirements.txt`
    - Local PySpark is used; the notebooks set reasonable defaults for memory/shuffle
+   - Spark environments may differ between notebooks based on operating system of editor

 2. Recommended order (open and run notebooks in this sequence):